Sylk1-9/Brachistochrone/README.md

 # Brachistochrone

 This project is about the Brachistochrone problem.
-It mainly consists in a Jupyter notebook in `codes/Lesson.ipynd`, the other file are material.
+It mainly consists of  a course in the form of a Jupyter notebook, `codes/Lesson.ipynd`.
+The other files are materials and references.

 Requirements (`pip install []`) :